ODBC on Linux and UNIX platforms

 3. Most JDBC drivers are capable of communication over a network anyway.

-5. Nothing has to be installed on the server/database machine.
+5. Nothing has to be installed on the server or database machine.

-What may influence your use of an ODBC-JDBC gateway is:
+What may influence your choice of an ODBC-JDBC gateway is:

 Some compromises are nearly always inherent in translating the ODBC API to the JDBC API, but these are usually less than you might think, and a good gateway will be very transparent.
 A common misconception is that adding a bridge between your ODBC application and JDBC driver will introduce a lot of overhead, but you might be surprised at how quick a good gateway can be.

 A JDBC-ODBC bridge is the opposite of an ODBC-JDBC one.
-A JDBC-ODBC bridge allows a Java application using JDBC to access an ODBC driver:
+A JDBC-ODBC bridge allows a Java application to access an ODBC driver:

 Java application <-> JDBC <-> ODBC driver <-> database